argoste/bago/README.md

 ## Implementation

-Any text editor can be used to write pluto files.
+Any text editor can be used to write bago files.
 For your convenience I will try to provide Geany or Komodo Edit syntax highlight and autocompletions.

-The core is a php script that translates the Pluto file to a Graphviz script.
+The core is a php script that translates the bago file to a Graphviz script.
 Then the latter is compiled by the dot executable (the original C version or the ecmascript viz.js) into a diagram.

 ### CLI

-You run a script (`php pluto_cli.php mydiagram.pluto`) that There will be two
+You run a script (`php bago_cli.php mydiagram.bago`) and it will create a file called mydiagram.gv
-frontends: + A PHP script to be run in terminal.

-### GUI
-s
-A simple HTML+PHP application with integrated viewer.
+Then you can view the created diagram with [xdot](https://github.com/jrfonseca/xdot.py) or create the diagram from command line using the original [dot](http://www.graphviz.org) with `dot `
+## about the name
+I've checked the name **bago** here [](http://usersthink.com/startup-names/) and the file extension here [](http://filext.com/).
+The name has no real meaning, but it is inpired to _bagolaro_, the Italian name for _Celtis australis_, a tree of the Mediterranean basin.